nahakiole/awesome-ethz/README.md

 - **IconScout**: Free access to 60 premium icons every month for 1 year
 - **Canva**: Free Canva Pro subscription for 12 months

-And many more!
 Visit the [GitHub Student Developer Pack](https://education.github.com/pack) website for the full list of offerings and to sign up.

 ## Financial Aid and Insurance